OpenNebula/website/content/solutions/hosted_cloud_providers/ionos_opennebula/ionos_auto_deploy_and_config.md

 Then, book the following two IP ranges, as shown below.

-* **booked-for-servers**: These are the management IPs for each servers.
+* **booked-for-servers**: These are the management IPs for each server.
 Book an IP block with enough addresses for the servers, assigning one IP address per server.
 * **booked-for-vms**: These are the traffic IPs for the public-facing VMs that will be deployed using OpenNebula.
 Book a block big enough for the VMs.

 <a id="ip-man"></a>